slangenbach/notes/snowflake_snowpro_core.md

 ## General

 - Snowflake offers Standard, Enterprise, Business Critical and Virtual Private editions
-- Enterprise offers multi-cluster warehouses, 90 day time travel, and other features
+- Enterprise offers multi-cluster warehouses, 90 day time travel, materialized views, search optimization, data masking, etc.
+- Business Critical offers custom-manager encryption
 - Virtual Private edition is made up of a dedicated services and needs to be setup on a by case basis
 - We can use BI tools like PowerBI and Tableau to analyze data in Snowflake
 - Additionally we can integrate other tools with Snowflake via partner connect
 - Finally the Snowflake Marketplace offers access to dataset and apps from third parties
 - The Snowflake UI is referred to as *Snowsight*
+- The Snowflake CLI is referred to as [SnowSQL][3].
+SnowSQL does support scripting for procedural code via an extension
+- Snowpark enables different programming language (e.g. Python) to push down code (as SQL) to Snowflake

 ## Architecture

-- Snowflake separates storage, compute (called _warehouse_ in Snowflake lingo) and additional services
+- Snowflake separates storage, compute (called _warehouse_ in Snowflake lingo) and additional (cloud) services
+- Snowflake is built as a multi-cluster (MPP compute cluster) shared data system (compressed columnar storage as BLOB)
 - Warehouses sizes range from XS (1 server) to 6-XL (128 servers)
 - Data is stored in BLOB storage as hybrid columnar storage
 - Warehouses can be scaled horizontally using _standard_ and _economy_ policies. _Standard_ policy focuses on minimize queuing of queries (starts new cluster if when its needed), while _economy_ focuses on preserving credits (starts new cluster only if loaded for approx. 6min)
+- Multi-cluster warehouses help especially with many concurrent users

 ## Pricing